15 hours per week £7,199.40 to £7,870.20 Actual Salary

 In line with Track and Trace we will be collecting your name and contact details on arrival -we do this anyway so this is something you will be used to!
 A member of staff will be at the door to welcome you back and talk through the new procedures in the building, including social distancing measures and safe routes through the building.

-It is mandatory for all adults to wear a face covering when they enter the building and when they are inside.
+We encourage all adults to wear a face covering when they enter the building and when they are inside.
 Children under the age of 11 do not have to wear a face covering.

 Hand washing and sanitising will be encouraged on entering and exiting and regularly during group.
 Please don’t be offended if we approach you with a bottle of sanitiser!
 We also have our own cleaning procedures in place but will be encouraging you to be aware of cleaning any toys or equipment that your child uses, particularly if it has been near their mouth.